CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/README.md

 For a more detailed overview of running the flow, see the [Running the flow](#running-the-flow) section.

-### GuidedPrompt
+### PromptTemplate
-If you want to run with a custom prompt instruction or few-shot examples, you can use the `GuidedPrompt` object.
+If you want to run with a custom prompt instruction or few-shot examples, you can use the `PromptTemplate` object.
 It has `instruction` and `example` properties.

 | Property | Type | Description |
 | ------------- | ------------- | ------------- |